3mdeb/news-and-ideas/blog/content/post/2022-05-04-fobnail_provisioning.md

 # Scope of current phase

 This phase is about provisioning Fobnail Token itself.
-The closing point of that process is creating a certificate for Token that can be used later during attestation, only if attestation finishes successfully.
+The closing point of that process is creating a certificate for Token that can be used later after attestation, only if attestation finishes successfully.
 Before that happens, Fobnail Token must verify that Platform Owner can be trusted, and prepare an input for that certificate.